Essex and Suffolk Water: Suffolk Water plc

-The Great Yarmouth Waterworks Company was set up in 1853, authorised by the Great Yarmouth Waterworks Act of that year.
+The Great Yarmouth Waterworks Company was set up in 1853, authorised by the Great Yarmouth Waterworks Act 1853 (16 & 17 Vict. c. xvii).
 They built a waterworks at Ormesby Broad, from where water flowed by gravity into Great Yarmouth.
 Two steam engines raised the water up to some filter beds.
 The construction of the distribution network of pipes through the town was completed in 1855, when the Ormesby Waterworks was opened.

-Public water supply in Lowestoft also began in 1853, with the creation of the Lowestoft Water, Gas and Market Company.
-They retained this name until 1897, when they became the Lowestoft Water and Gas Company.
+Public water supply in Lowestoft also began in 1853, with the creation of the Lowestoft Water, Gas and Market Company by the Lowestoft Water, Gas and Market Act 1853 (16 & 17 Vict. c. xviii).
+They retained this name until 1897, when they became the Lowestoft Water and Gas Company via the passing of the Lowestoft Water and Gas Act 1897 (60 & 61 Vict. c. cx).
 The company had an authorised capital of £25,000, and bought the gas works for £5,000.
 Water was supplied to a tower at Kirkley from a well at Middle West Field, and subsequently from a lake at Bunkers Hill, Lound.
 From there it was pumped through a 5 mi pipeline to a covered reservoir located to the north of the town.
+The pumping station at Lound was probably designed by Thomas Hawksley in 1857, and contained two grasshopper beam engines supplied by Easton and Amos, both of which are preserved in situ, although no longer used for pumping water.
+They were succeeded by two Ruston & Hornsby 4-cylinder pumps in 1929, which are still used occasionally in emergencies.